pymt-lab/pymt_roms/README.rst

 This allows `ROMS model <https://www.myroms.org/>`_ datasets to be easily coupled with other datasets or models that expose a `Basic Model Interface <https://bmi.readthedocs.io/en/latest/>`_.

-The current implementation supports 2D - 4D ROMS output datasets defined with geospatial and/or time dimensions (e.g., dataset defined with dimensions as [time, s_rho, eta_rho, xi_rho])
+The current implementation supports 2D, 3D and 4D ROMS output datasets defined with geospatial and/or time dimensions (e.g., dataset defined with dimensions as [time, s_rho, eta_rho, xi_rho])

 ========= ===================================